-I. A Financial Institution (FI) uses LGI to help analyze whether a human rights incident is likely to recur.
+I. Financial Institution (FI) uses LGI to help analyze whether a human rights incident is likely to reoccur.

-A FI that is linked to a serious incident of harm through its relationship with a portfolio company is analyzing the conditions and circumstances that might predict a recurrence of similar harms in the future.
+A FI that is linked to a serious incident of harm by a portfolio company is analyzing the conditions and circumstances that might predict a recurrence of similar harms in the future.
 Although seemingly adequate policies were in place prior to the incident, the company's actions fell short of fulfilling the promise of those policies.
 The FI engages with the company and focuses on two leadership indicators and two governance indicators that would suggest the company is serious about diagnosing and correcting the behaviors and practices that led to the current incident.